Complaints Policy

 2.3 The Complaints Policy does not apply to students.
 The school has created an internal student friendly process for students to use when something goes wrong or is difficult for them.

-a) A breach of the obligations by the school in relation to the democratic principles as set out in the Education and Reform Regulations (2007)
+a) A breach of the obligations by the school in relation to the democratic principles as set out in the Education and Training Reform Regulations (2017)

 b) Availability of information about the school’s performance